-3. AMBER: A SPARQL QUERYING ENGINE
+0.4.
+AMBER: A SPARQL Querying Engine

-We now present an overview of our proposal - AMBER (Attributed Mulitgraph Based Engine for RDF querying).
-AMBER contains two different stages: (i) an offline stage during which, RDF data is transformed into multigraph Gand then a set of index structures $\mathcal{I}$ is constructed that captures the necessary information contained in G; (ii) an online stage during which, a SPARQL query is transformed into a multigraph Q, and then by exploiting the subgraph matching techniques along with the already built index structures $\mathcal{I}$ , the homomorphic matches of Q in G are obtained.
+The proposed AMBER (Attributed Mulitgraph Based Engine for RDF querying) contains two different stages: (i) an offline stage during which, RDF data is transformed into multigraph G and then a set of index structures $\mathcal I$ is constructed that captures the necessary information contained in G; (ii) an online stage during which, a SPARQL query is transformed into a multigraph Q, and then by exploiting the subgraph matching techniques along with the already built index structures $\mathcal I$, the homomorphic matches of Q in G are obtained.

-Given a multigraph representation Q of a SPARQL query, AMBER decomposes the query vertices U into a set of core vertices $U_c$ and satellite vertices $U_s$ .
+Given a multigraph representation Q of a SPARQL query, AMBER decomposes the query vertices U into a set of core vertices U_c and satellite vertices U_s .
 Intuitively, a vertex $u \in U$ is a core vertex, if the degree of the vertex is more than one; on the other hand, a vertex u with degree one is a satellite vertex.
-For example, in Figure 2c, $U_c = \{u_1, u_3, u_5\}$ and $U_s = \{u_0, u_2, u_4, u_6\}$ .
+For example, in Figure 2c, $U_c = \{u_1, u_3, u_5\}$ and $U_s = \{u_0, u_2, u_4, u_6\}$.
 Once decomposed, we run the sub-multigraph matching procedure on the query structure spanned only by the core vertices.
 However, during the procedure, we also process the satellite vertices (if available) that are connected to a core vertex that is being processed.
-For example, while processing the core vertex $u_1$ , we also process the set of satellite vertices $\{u_0, u_2, u_4\}$ connected to it; whereas, the core vertex $u_5$ has no satellite vertices to be processed.
-In this way, as the matching proceeds, the entire structure of the query mulitgraph Q is processed to find the homomorphic embeddings in G. The set of indexing structures $\mathcal{I}$ are extensively used during the process of submultigraph matching.
-The homomorphic embeddings are finally translated back to the RDF entities using the inverse mapping function $\mathcal{M}v^{-1}$ as discussed in Section 2.
+For example, while processing the core vertex u_1 , we also process the set of satellite vertices $\{u_0, u_2, u_4\}$ connected to it; whereas, the core vertex u_5 has no satellite vertices to be processed.
+In this way, as the matching proceeds, the entire structure of the query mulitgraph Q is processed to find the homomorphic embeddings in G. The set of indexing structures $\mathcal I$ is extensively used during the process of sub-multigraph matching.
+The homomorphic embeddings are finally translated back to the RDF entities using the inverse mapping function $\mathcal M_v^{-1}$ as discussed in Section 0.3.